Vincent Price: Early film roles

 Price started out in films as a character actor.
 He made his film debut in Service de Luxe (1938), and established himself in the film Laura (1944), opposite Gene Tierney, directed by Otto Preminger.
 He played Joseph Smith in the movie Brigham Young (1940) and William Gibbs McAdoo in Wilson (1944), as well as Bernadette's prosecutor, Vital Dutour, in The Song of Bernadette (1943), and as a pretentious priest in The Keys of the Kingdom (1944).

 Price's first venture into the horror genre, for which he later became widely known, was in the Boris Karloff film Tower of London (1939).
 The following year, Price portrayed the title character in The Invisible Man Returns (a role he reprised in a voice-only cameo in the closing scene of the horror-comedy spoof Abbott and Costello Meet Frankenstein released in 1948).
 He reunited with Tierney in Leave Her to Heaven (1945) and Dragonwyck (1946).
 He also had many villainous roles in film noir thrillers such as The Web (1947), The Long Night (1947), Rogues' Regiment (1948), and The Bribe (1949), with Robert Taylor, Ava Gardner, and Charles Laughton.

-Price's first starring role was as con man James Reavis in the biopic The Baron of Arizona (1950).
+Price's first starring role was as con man James Reavis in the biographical film The Baron of Arizona (1950).
 He did a comedic turn as the tycoon Burnbridge Waters, co-starring with Ronald Colman in Champagne for Caesar (also 1950), one of his favorite film roles.